-What makes the HTML Text Styler so powerful is the fact that you can combine DAX, HTML and static text.
-You can use DAX to make the content dynamic.
-For example you could use DAX to calculate the variance between Actuals and Budget.
-And you can use HTML to add dynamic formatting.
+What makes the HTML Text Styler and HTML & CSS Viewer so powerful is the fact that you can combine DAX, HTML and static text.
+For example, you could use DAX to calculate the variance between Actuals and Budget and HTML to add dynamic formatting.
 So you could format the variance between Actuals and Budget differently, depending on the value.
 You could format a positive variance green and a negative one red.
-This will make it very easy for the end-user to see what to focus on.

-This Knowledge Base contains many specific samples of how to combine DAX, HTML and static text, but in this article we’ll focus on the very basics, without looking at a specific case.
-Knowing how DAX and HTML can be combined will make it much easier for you to use the visual in your reports.
+This Knowledge Base contains many specific samples of how to combine DAX, HTML and static text, but in this article we’ll focus on the basics.
+Knowing how DAX and HTML can be combined will make it much easier for you to use our visuals in your reports.

 How elements are combined

 Whenever non-DAX elements like static Text or HTML code are combined with a DAX element, the & symbol needs to be placed in between the elements.